albertusk95/distribution-shift/README.md

 ## Current Features

 - Two-sample Kolmogorov-Smirnov test
-    - Currently, this test only reports the D-statistic without the test of significance
+    - Currently, this test only reports the D-statistic without test of significance
+- Kullback–Leibler divergence

 ## Possible Next Features

-- Other distribution comparison methods, such as KL divergence
+- Other distribution comparison methods
 - Test of significance

 ## Configuration